RAF Khormaksar

-Royal Air Force Khormaksar or more simply RAF Khormaksar was a Royal Air Force (RAF) station in Aden, Yemen.
+Royal Air Force Khormaksar, or RAF Khormaksar, is a former Royal Air Force station in Aden, Yemen.
 Its motto was "Into the Remote Places".
 During the 1960s, it was the base for nine squadrons and became the RAF's busiest-ever station as well as the biggest staging post for the RAF between the United Kingdom and Singapore.

 It later became Aden International Airport.

 History

-Established in 1917, RAF Khormaksar was enlarged in 1945 as the British spread their influence deeper into the Arabian Peninsula.
+Established in 1917, RAF Khormaksar was enlarged in 1945.
 No. 8 Squadron RAF arrived in 1927, and stayed until 1945, operating the Fairey IIIF, Vickers Vincent, Hawker Demon, Martin Maryland, Fairey Swordfish, and the Lockheed Hudson.

 On 10 June 1940, Italy declared war on Britain and France, and Aden quickly became an important British base for the East African Campaign.
 Khormaksar launched its first combat sorties three days later, when 8 Squadron sent nine Bristol Blenheims to bomb an airfield at Assab in Italian Eritrea, across the Red Sea from Aden on 12 June.
 Five Vincents attacking the same airfield that night.
 On 5 August 1940, Italy invaded British Somaliland, and 8 Squadron's Blenheims flew missions against advancing Italian troop columns.
 The Italians heavily outnumbered the British and Commonwealth defences, and the port of Berbera, immediately south of Aden across the Gulf of Aden, was occupied by the Italians on 19 August.

+After December 1941, the station became a stopover and refueling point for the USAAF Air Transport Command.

 8 Squadron continued to be based at Khormaksar equipped with Blenheims.
 The squadron flew Vickers Wellington XIIIs were flown from December 1943 until May 1945.

 In 1943 a Communication Squadron, HQ British Forces Aden Communication Squadron, was established here.
 It changed names twice in 1951 and 1955 before being disbanded in 1956.

 In 1958, a state of emergency was declared in Aden as Yemeni forces occupied nearby Jebel Jehaf and RAF squadrons were involved in action in support of the British Army.
 In the 1960s, during operations around Rhadfan, the station reached a peak of activity, becoming overcrowded and attracting ground attacks by rebels.
 In 1966, the newly elected Labour government in the United Kingdom announced that all forces would be withdrawn by 1968.

-In May 1967, it was expected that planned final force levels at Kormaksar ahead of the January 1968 withdrawal would be:
+In May 1967, it was expected that planned final force levels at Khormaksar ahead of the January 1968 withdrawal would be: